MonashMath/SCI1022/Unix-CLI.md

 - `uptime`: how long has the system been turned on since the last reboot?

 > *__Note:__*
 Recall that the Cygwin environment within MoVE is not actually a full-blown Unix OS.
-Thus, you will, e.g., observe that `who` returns nothing on screen, as there are actually no other users connected to the system.
+Thus, you will observe for example that `who` returns nothing on screen, as there are actually no other users connected to the system.
 Some of the commands above, are not even available in Cygwin.
 However, these will be on an actual Unix system.

-Apart from the concept of **users** (those who use the system), in Unix-type OSs there also exists the concept of **groups**, which is basically a logical mechanism to manage a collection of users.
-In a nutshell, groups make it easy to manage users with same security and access privileges.
-For example, this allows you to open up files to your close collaborators (i.e., those who belong to the same group you belong to), while leaving them protected from the rest of users.
+Apart from the concept of **users** (those who use the system), in Unix-type OSs there also exists the concept of **groups**, which is basically a way to manage a collection of users.
+In a nutshell, groups make it easy to manage users with the same security and access privileges.
+For example, this lets you give your collaborators access to a specificed set of your own files (i.e., those users who belong to the same group you belong to), while leaving those same files protected from other users.
 See next section for additional details.

 A user can belong to different groups.
 When a new user account is created, the system administrator assigns the newly created user to one or more groups.
 Any user of the system can print on screen the groups to which he/she belongs to with the `groups` command.